-In January 2018, we amended our March 2014 license agreement with AveXis which modified its terms and conditions and provided additional intellectual property rights to AveXis.
-In consideration for the additional rights granted under the amended license, AveXis paid the Company \$80.0 million upon the effective date of the amendment.
-In addition, AveXis will pay to us (i) \$30.0 million on the first anniversary of the effective date of the January 2018 Amendment, (ii) \$30.0 million on the second anniversary of the effective date of the January 2018 Amendment and (iii) potential commercial milestone payments of up to \$120.0 million.
+In January 2018, we amended our March 2014 license agreement (the January 2018 Amendment) with AveXis which modified its terms and conditions and provided additional intellectual property rights to AveXis.
+In consideration for the additional rights granted under the amended license agreement, AveXis paid us \$80.0 million upon the effective date of the amendment.
+In addition, AveXis was obligated to pay us (i) \$30.0 million on the first anniversary of the effective date of the January 2018 Amendment, (ii) \$30.0 million on the second anniversary of the effective date of the January 2018 Amendment and (iii) potential sales-based milestone payments of up to \$120.0 million.
+In the event of a change of control of AveXis, to the extent that any fee described in (i) or (ii) above, or the first \$40.0 million of milestone payments described in (iii) above, had not yet been paid to us, AveXis was obligated to pay any such unpaid fee to us upon the change of control.
+In May 2018, AveXis was acquired by Novartis.
+AveXis paid us \$100.0 million in accelerated license payments following the change of control.
+Pursuant to the amended license agreement, AveXis is obligated to pay us \$80.0 million upon the achievement of a sales-based milestone, in addition to other regulatory milestone payments and royalties on net sales of licensed products.
+In January 2019, Novartis announced that it expects to launch ZOLGENSMA in 2019, pending approval by regulatory authorities.
+If approved, ZOLGENSMA which will be the first approved product under the amended March 2014 license agreement.

-We have incurred losses since our inception and, as of December 31, 2017, had an accumulated deficit of \$187.8 million.
-We anticipate that we will continue to normally incur losses for at least the next several years.
+We have incurred cumulative losses since our inception and had an accumulated deficit of \$83.0 million as of December 31, 2018.
+Our transition to recurring profitability is dependent upon the successful development, approval and commercialization of our product candidates and achieving a level of revenues adequate to support our cost structure.
+We do not expect to achieve such revenues, and expect to continue to incur losses, for at least the next several years.
 We expect that our research and development and general and administrative expenses will continue to increase for the foreseeable future.
+Additionally, we expect our capital expenditures will increase significantly in the future for costs associated with building out additional office, laboratory and manufacturing capacity.
 As a result, we will need significant additional capital to fund our operations, which we may obtain through one or more equity offerings, debt financings or other third-party funding, including potential strategic alliances and licensing or collaboration arrangements.